Skip to content

 Interviews

 Interviews are by invitation only.
-Once the program reviews completed ERAS files, qualified applicants will be invited for an interview with faculty.
-It is advisable to respond to the invitation for an interview as quickly as possible, as the interview dates are usually booked quickly.
+Once the program reviews completed ERAS files, qualified applicants will be invited for an interview with faculty, residents, and other key members of the neurosurgery team.
+It is advisable to respond to the invitation for an interview as quickly as possible since interview dates fill up quickly.

 Welcome to Hershey